Recovering the Political Teachings of the Hebrew Bible

 We are the cultural inheritors of this notion that celebrates the disconnect between religious ideas and political ones.
 For men and women of faith, imbued with a high view of Scripture, the time is ripe to take stock of how unwittingly we find ourselves passengers on a cultural ship that has drifted so far from its classical and traditional moorings that we no longer understand what we have lost.

-This is the time to re-engage with the passages of the Hebrew Bible that describe though law and narrative, not just personal piety, but offer us a blueprint and a wealth of resources through which to conceive our civic and national life.
+This is the time to understand politics in the Bible.
+That means re-engaging with the passages of the Hebrew Bible that provide, through law and narrative, not just a picture of personal piety, but also a blueprint and a wealth of resources for conceiving of our civic and national life.

 Credits for the pictures used in CHT content can be found at: hebraicthought.org/credits.